ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 - Hard to implement: This method needs a dedicated data science team to fine tune and improve the model parameters and layers, in order to be able to achieve a satisfying result for a specific knowledge field.
+- Hard to return sources: It's really hard, almost impossible, to return the sources of the relative information with which the answer was constructed.

 == Retrieval Augmented Generation (RAG) Method <heading_rag_method>
 In this section we will describe the Retrieval Augmented Generation (RAG) method